 The two year suspension on thee neonicitinoid pesticides came into force yesterday across the European Union.

 The commission proposed the suspension after the European Food Safety Agency concluded in January that thiamethoxam, clothianidin and imidacloprid posed an unnacceptable risk to bees.
-The three will be banned from use on flowering crops including oilseed rape, linseed, maize and sunflowers, upon which bees feed.
+The three will be banned from use on flowering crops including oilseed rape, Mini linseed, maize and sunflowers, upon which bees feed.

 What is vitally important is that over the next 24 months scientists are able to conduct and collate overwhelming evidence that demonstrates these chemicals – should be banned long-term for the health of our bees.
 It’s going to be a hard call given all the other assailants weakening our bees from parasites, to poor nutrition and poor weather, Mini and given the persistence of neonics in the environment.
 But with the farming and pesticide industry continuing to lobby hard against the ban (legal action by Bayer and Syngenta is pending), the scientists have to get their skates on,